Digitalis ferruginea Gelber Herold

 Campanula lactiflora Border Blues

 Campanulas, commonly known as bellflowers, are classic border perennials with an array of shapes and colours, from blues to purple to white.
 Tall ones, low creeping ones and delicately arching varieties.
 Generally very easy to grow.
 For colour there are many Varities.
 Coming into flower now is Campanula Sarasto a clump-forming perennial with elegant spires of large, bell-shaped, drooping flowers in a rich violet-purple.
 Campanula Border Blues is a new Variety of C. lactiflora with large, dome shaped clusters of blue flowers on branching stems.
 A classic border plant.

 Japanese maples are widely regarded for their spectacular autumn colour, but for me, this is the time of year when I love them the most.
 Just as the buds burst but before the leaves open full every branch seems to shimmer in the morning and evening sun.
 We currently have a large selection of Japanese maples and are happy to help you select the perfect variety for your garden.

 These are just a few of the shrubs and perennials starting to shine.
 And now is of course a great time to plant summer flowering perennials and grasses to enjoy later.
-Please see our catalogue for more and we can put your order together for contactless collection.
+Please see our catalogue for more and we can put your order together.